CyCraft/magnetar/packages/docs/src/pages/Docs/Read.md

 Afterwards, any changes to this document remotely will automatically be reflected in your module's _local_ data while the stream is open.

 Please note: a streaming promise will never resolve as long as your stream is open!
 There is **no way** to know when or how many documents will be loaded in, as this depends on your remote store.

+For displaying streamed data in the DOM see the [Displaying data in the DOM](#displaying-data-in-the-dom).

 ### Stream a collection